AlphaLabsUY/rtd-alpha-docs/docs/index.md

 Argo CD automates the deployment of the desired application states in the specified target environments.
 Application deployments can track updates to branches, tags, or pinned to a specific version of manifests at a Git commit.
-See [tracking strategies](user-guide/tracking_strategies.md) for additional details about the different tracking strategies available.
+See  for additional details about the different tracking strategies available.

 For a quick 10 minute overview of Argo CD, check out the demo presented to the Sig Apps community